 3.2.4.2.2.
 Operation mode selection

 3.2.4.2.2.1.
-The charge-depleting test shall be performed by using the most electric energy consuming mode that the driving cycle.
+The CD test shall be performed in the highest electric energy consumption mode that best matches the driving cycle.
 If the vehicle cannot follow the trace, other installed propulsion systems shall be used to allow the vehicle to best follow the cycle.

 3.2.4.2.2.2.
-Dedicated driver-selectable modes such as "mountain mode" or "maintenance mode" which are not intended for normal daily operation but only for special limited purposes shall not be considered for charge-depleting condition testing.
+Dedicated driver-selectable modes such as "mountain mode" or "maintenance mode" which are not intended for normal daily operation but only for special limited purposes shall not be considered for CD condition testing.

 3.2.4.3.
 Type 1 test procedure